 ” – Warren Buffet

-In the past, successful companies aimed to go public, as doing so would garner: monetization events for shareholders, capital for growth, and prestige for the brand.
+In the past, successful companies aimed to go public, as doing so would garner monetization events for shareholders, capital for growth, and prestige for the brand.

 As illustrated in Exhibit 1, the number of public companies in the United States has declined over the past 20 years.
 Fewer companies are going public, due largely to the myriad of challenges of being a public company.
 These challenges include market pressures (e.g., short-term thinking by investors impacts share price, stronger correlation to geopolitical events vs. private companies, etc.), regulatory constraints, diversified ownership, reporting costs, and more.